U.S. Geological Survey — U.S. Department of Energy Cooperative Studies and Groundwater Monitoring in Nevada

-The Nuclear Waste Policy Act of 1982 designated Yucca Mountain, Nevada, as the candidate site for the Nation's first permanent geologic repository for spent nuclear fuel and high-level nuclear waste.
-The act charged the U.S. Department of Energy (DOE) Office of Civilian Radioactive Waste Management with overseeing the necessary studies of the geotechnical, geochemical, geologic, and hydrologic characteristics to determine whether the Yucca Mountain site met the technical and regulatory requirements for a permanent repository.
-These studies were set up as a collaborative effort between U.S. Geological Survey (USGS), DOE, and other cooperators.
-To meet this effort, USGS established the Yucca Mountain Project Branch Office (YMPB) to oversee investigations and analyses run jointly by scientists from the USGS Nevada Water Science Center (NVWSC) and Geologic Division (GD).
+The Nuclear Waste Policy Act of 1982 (as amended in 1987) designated Yucca Mountain, Nevada, as the candidate site for the Nation's first permanent geologic repository for spent nuclear fuel and high-level nuclear waste.
+The Act charged the U.S. Department of Energy (DOE) Office of Civilian Radioactive Waste Management (OCRWM) with overseeing the necessary studies of the geotechnical, geochemical, geologic, and hydrologic characteristics to assess the technical and regulatory requirements for Yucca Mountain as the proposed permanent repository.
+These studies were set up as a collaborative effort between U.S. Geological Survey (USGS), DOE-OCRWM, and other cooperators.
+To meet this effort, USGS established the Yucca Mountain Project Branch Office (YMPB) to oversee investigations and analyses run by scientists from the USGS Geologic Division and Water Resources Division.
+YMPB was administered by the USGS in Denver, Colorado.

 For More Information